Vegetation Protection Orders

 - an assessment of its suitability for protection; and

-- the provision of opportunities for those affected and the broader community to engage and provide submissions to be considered.
+- the provision of opportunities for those affected and the broader community to provide submissions for consideration by Council.

 Any person may make a submission objecting to or supporting the making of the Vegetation Protection Order.